sexybastard/restaurant-manager/README.md

 You will also see any lint errors in the console.

 ### Techs
 Database using firebase firestore, realtime database using firebase realtime database.
 Not using any API, access directly to database instead.
 Using ReactJs and Redux as the state management.
+I also created a converter using javascript to convert the csv into JSON structure that i desired and create it on firestore.

 ### What You Can Do
 * Login / Signup